 - 115.17 (b) An interview was with the FDC Human Resources Manager and the Security Operations Bureau Chief of FDC for the contractor questions on 6/10/19; FDC's supplemental employment application form DC2-854 asks the following question with a "yes" or "no" response option.
 Page 3, question 16, "have you ever been civilly or administratively adjudicated guilty to have engaged in any sexual abuse or sexual harassment?
 If yes, explain?
 The promotion process reviews any charges that would be considered disciplinary. - 115.17 (c) The interview with the FDC Administrative (Human Resources) Manager determined; FDC conducts a thorough background investigation that includes a complete National and State Criminal History check utilizing the FCIC and NCIC information centers.
 For criminal information that is returned on these checks, we complete a Criminal Record Review (CRR), as outlined in FDC Procedures 208.049 that initiates a deeper look into the applicants' criminal charges.
 A level 2 Background checks are conducted for all contractors entering the facilities.
-This consist of fingerprints and a background check through the use of a live scan portal.
-The live scan system is purged as long as the contractor/owner of the OIR# is employed.
-The auditor reviewed contractor, employees and volunteer files of personnel hired in the past 12 months confirming that the agency has completed checks consistent with 115.17(c). - 115.17 (d).
+This consists of fingerprints and a background check using a live scan portal.
+The live scan system is purged if the contractor/owner of the OIR# is employed.
+The auditor reviewed contractor, employees and volunteer files of personnel hired in the past 12 months confirming that the agency has completed checks consistent with 115.17(c).
+In the past 12 months, the number of persons hired who may have contact with inmates who have had criminal background records checks: 23. - 115.17 (d).
 A level 2 Background checks are conducted for all contractors entering the facilities.
-This consist of fingerprints and a background check through the use of a live scan portal.
-The live scan system is purged as long as the contractor/owner of the OIR# is employed.
-The auditor reviewed contractor, employees and volunteer files of personnel hired in the past 12 months confirming that the agency has completed checks consistent with 115.17(c) at ECI. - 115.17 (e) The interview with the FDC Administrative (Human Resources) Manager states that criminal record background checks for employees are completed by Central Office recruitment team.
+This consists of fingerprints and a background check using a live scan portal.
+The live scan system is purged if the contractor/owner of the OIR# is employed.
+The auditor reviewed contractor, employees and volunteer files of personnel hired in the past 12 months confirming that the agency has completed checks consistent with 115.17(c) at the facility. - 115.17 (e) The interview with the FDC Administrative (Human Resources) Manager states that criminal record background checks for employees are completed by the Central Office recruitment team.
 As part of the hiring process, employees are fingerprinted and have their biometric information retained.
 If an employee is arrested, the Human Resources department is notified via FDLE's Falcon Database and proper action is taken through the Employee Relations team.
 Employee biometric fingerprint information is retained in FDLE's Falcon Database and notified if the employee is arrested. - 115.17 (f) The interview with the FDC Administrative (Human Resources) Manager states that FDC's supplemental employment application form DC2-854 asks the following questions with a "yes" or "no" response option.
 Page 3, question 16, "Have you ever been civilly or administratively adjudicated guilty to have engaged in any sexual abuse or sexual harassment?
 If yes explain?
-The promotions process reviews any charges that would be considered disciplinary.

-115.17 (g) Material omissions regarding such misconduct, or the provision of materially false information, are grounds for termination.
+The promotions process reviews any charges that would be considered disciplinary. - 115.17 (g) Material omissions regarding such misconduct, or the provision of materially false information, are grounds for termination. - 115.17 (h).

-115.17 (h).
 Interview response with the FDC Administrative (Human Resources) Supervisor: When former employees reapply to work with FDC, a new background investigation is initiated which involves the completion of a "Request for Rehire," form DC2-814.
-This form probes into the applicants work discipline and investigation history with the department.
+This form probes into the applicants' work discipline and investigation history with the department.
 These checks are completed with the Human Resource Personnel Records Unit, Human Resources Employee Relations Database and Office of the Inspector General.